XinFinOrg/XDC-Zero/README.md

 # XDC Zero Endpoint

-The XDC Zero Endpoint is a foundational cross-chain contract designed to both receive and dispatch data packets across different blockchain networks.
+The XDC Zero Endpoint serves as a pivotal cross-chain contract, facilitating both the reception and dispatch of data packets across various blockchain networks.

 ## Overview

-- **Initialization**: Define the `chainId` of the current blockchain.
+- **Initialization**: Assign the current blockchain's `chainId`.
-- **Register Chain**: Introduce a new blockchain by specifying its unique identifier, checkpoint contract, and endpoint contract.
+- **Register Chain**: Add a new blockchain, detailing its unique identifier, checkpoint contract, and endpoint contract.

-- **Send Packet**: Transmit a data packet to the designated receiving chain.
+- **Send Packet**: Convey a data packet to the targeted receiving chain.
 - **Validate Transaction Proof**:

-  - Listen to the payload event data from the sending chain's Zero Endpoint contract using a relayer.
+  - Monitor the payload event data from the relayer linked to the sending chain's Zero Endpoint contract.
-  - Extract the `rid` (receiver's chainId) from this data.
+  - Extract the `rid` (receiver's chainId).
-  - Invoke the `validateTransactionProof` method on the receiving chain to authenticate the transaction and archive the payload data.
+  - Utilize the `validateTransactionProof` method on the receiving chain to verify and store the transaction payload data.

-- **Retrieve Payload**: Any receiving application (specified by its address `ra`) can effortlessly fetch the cross-chain payload data from the Zero Endpoint contract.
+- **Retrieve Payload**: Applications (addressed by `ra`) can seamlessly extract the cross-chain payload data from the Zero Endpoint contract.

-## Contract Building and Testing
+## Contract Development and Deployment

-### Setting up the Environment
+### Environment Setup

 1. **Install Dependencies**
-   Install the necessary dependencies using yarn:

    ```shell
    yarn
    ```

-2. **Testing**
+2. **Compile & Test**
-   Compile and test the contract using the following commands:

    ```shell
    npx hardhat test
    ```

-## Contract Setup
+### Contract Configuration

-1. **Configuration**
+1. **Setup Configuration Files**

-   Complete the fields in `deployment.config.json`:
+   Fill out `deployment.config.json`:

-   - `chainId`: set current enpoint chainId
+   - `chainId`: Define the current endpoint chainId.

-   Configure your network in `network.config.json`:
+   Update your network details in `network.config.json`:

-   - `xdcparentnet`: xdcparentnet RPC URL
+   - `xdcparentnet`: RPC URL for xdcparentnet.
-   - `xdcsubnet`: xdcsubnet RPC URL
+   - `xdcsubnet`: RPC URL for xdcsubnet.

-2. **Environment Variables**
+2. **Set Environment Variables**

-   Create a `.env` file containing a valid account private key (refer to `.env.sample` for an example).
+   Establish a `.env` file using the template from `.env.sample` and input a valid private key.

-## Contract Deployment

-Deploy the contract and obtain the deployed contract address as follows:

-1. **XDC Zero Deployment**
+### Deploying the Contract

+1. **Deploy XDC Zero**

    ```shell
    npx hardhat run scripts/xdcZeroDeploy.js --network xdcparentnet